deliveroo/deliveroo.engineering/_posts/2017-03-13-scaling-rails-3.old.md

 or add `Redis::Distributed` support to [readthis](https://github.com/sorentwo/readthis).

 ## Path Forward
-The good news is that we are on the lastest versions of both Postgres and Redis in production so the Rails stack itself is our last sticking point.
+The good news is that we are on the latest versions of both Postgres and Redis in production so the Rails stack itself is our last sticking point.

 We're hiring aggressively and our general preference is to use our expanding engineering team to chip away at the